 The Indiculus superstitionum et paganiarum has an Old Saxon word "Dadsisas" in its second law.
 "Dadsisas" means "songs for the dead."
 It should not surprise anyone involved with Heathenry, that any Germanic tribe, as well as the Saxons, did honor their Ancestors at Grave Mounds with songs.
 (In Old High German, we have a cognate to the Old Saxon word "Dadsisas."
 In Old High German it is "sisesang", meaning "songs."
 The 11th prohibition in the Indiculus superstitionum et paganiarum is a prohibition against worship at wells.
 All familiar with Germanic Heathenry understand Uurd has a well, so does Mim (Urthr and Mimir in the Scandinavian languages.)
 As I discuss in my Hohensyburg blog article, Hohensyburg contained a Saxon holy site, a well to Thunar (Thor.)
 SIGRBLOT is referenced in prohibition 21 of the Indiculus superstitionum et paganiarum.
 The exact prophibition reads: "Concerning the waning of the moon, which they call 'Victory Moon.'"
 Does this mean that the fourth moon of the year was called "Victory Moon" or "Sigimanuth"?
 Dr. Scott T. Shell, who holds a PhD in Old Saxon and Linguistics, believes this is a reference to Sigrblot amongst the Saxons.
 Dr. Shell has shared his YouTube video and views on this in both Facebook Groups: Aldsidu: Saxon Heathenry as well as Continental Germanic Heathenry.

 The Indiculus superstitionum et paganiarum has no points where it lines up with the Lex Saxonum and the Saxon Capitularies.
-The great amount of Saxon Heathenry in the Old Saxon Heliand also seems to be very different from the superstitions condemned in the Lex Saxonum and Saxon Capitularies.
-The fact that the Latinisms in the Baptismal Vow and the Indiculus point to England and Frisia, as well as the Indiculus doesn’t claim it is condemning Saxon Heathenry, make me think the Indiculus is condemning pagan practices of more people than just Saxons.
+The great amount of Saxon Heathenry in the Old Saxon Heliand also has the same Heathen practices outlawed in the Lex Saxonum and Saxon Capitularies.
+The fact that the Latinisms in the Baptismal Vow and the Indiculus point to England and Frisia, as well as the fact that the Indiculus doesn’t claim it is condemning Saxon Heathenry, make me think the Indiculus is condemning pagan practices of more people than just Saxons.
 Below, I will put the Lex Saxonum, the Indiculus (screen shots) and my own translation of the Baptismal Vow in Old Low Franconian.
 Please join us in the Facebook group "Aldsidu: Saxon Heathenry".